Last Updated on October 22, 2025 by Erin Donahue

 As a travel photographer constantly navigating the globe, I’ve learned that where you stay can make or break your experience.
 The Capital of Denmark, with its blend of historical charm and modern design, demands a nuanced approach to accommodation.
-During my one week trip in Copenhagen, I stayed at two hotels that epitomize the city’s multifaceted personality: each telling a different story, each offering a unique window into Danish hospitality.
+During my one-week trip in Copenhagen, I stayed at two hotels that captured the city’s multifaceted personality, but each offered a different window into Danish hospitality.

 My usual meticulous research took a backseat this time, with a trusted friend handling the hotel selections.
-The primary challenge?
-Finding hotels with double beds.
-A seemingly simple requirement that proved surprisingly complex in this Nordic capital.
+The primary challenge was finding hotels with double beds.
+A seemingly simple requirement that proved surprisingly difficult.

 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you).